johnstonskj/shlog/README.md

 log_info "all done"
 ```

-This results in the following trace.
+This results in the following trace (using the default formatting function).

 ```console
 2023-34-07T19:11:01.1699385641Z [info] calling first